-As we age, our skin loses collagen and elastin and begins to deflate and sag—jowls form along the jawline, skin above the knee develops a crepey texture and other areas lose their youthful bounce.
-There’s no sugar-coating it, but there are ways to fix it if it bothers you.
-Two of the top in-office technologies for addressing the issue, without surgery: Ultherapy and Thermage.
+Beginning in our 30s, our skin loses a little bit of its collagen and elastin every year—and over time, this causes it to deflate and sag.
+Jowls form along the jawline, the skin above the knee develops a crepey texture and other areas lose their youthful bounce (all that plump cheek pinching from Grandma we got as kids now makes sense).
+If it bothers you, a consultation with a dermatologist or plastic surgeon is the best place to start, and two of the top in-office technologies they may recommend for addressing the issue are Ultherapy and Thermage (though not everyone is a candidate).
 But what’s the difference between them?
 We tapped the experts.

-Experts we spoke to noted that skin-tightening remains the category with the most inconsistent results, which is why Fort Lauderdale, FL dermatologist Dr. Matthew Elias says patient selection and operator experience are so important.”
+It’s important to note that no matter how many treatments you have, these devices are not a magic bullet that will make you look 10 years younger overnight.
+“Skin-tightening remains the category with the most inconsistent results,” says Fort Lauderdale, FL dermatologist Dr. Matthew Elias,” which is why patient selection and operator experience are so important.”
 Germantown, TN dermatologist Purvisha Patel, MD agrees.
 “The results are in the hands of whoever is administering the device and manipulating the settings.
-Board-certified dermatologists [plastic surgeons as well] have an intimate knowledge of the amount of energy needed and anatomy of the treatment area.”
+Board-certified dermatologists and plastic surgeons have an intimate knowledge of the amount of energy needed and anatomy of the treatment area.”
 It’s also common for these treatments to be paired with volume-replacing fillers and expression line–smoothing neurotoxins for enhanced results.

 Find a Doctor